||Director of Dining Services

 Welcome to the Food Group web page!
 We believe this will be a good resource for you to find information and answers to questions about your food service program.
 However, should you need to contact us, please feel free to call 323-5155

-Dear Portage Public Schools Parent:
+Dear Portage Public Schools Families:

 Student meals must contain at least a selection of 3 of the 5 food groups with one being the fruit and/or vegetable selection.